CiyoMa/ciyoma.github.io/_posts/2014-06-15-Leetcode-Best-Time-To-Buy-And-Sell-Stock-I-(Python).md

 Therefore, $$p[i] = max(p[i-1]+prices[i]-prices[i-1], prices[i]-prices[i-1]) $$
 $$ p[0] = 0 $$

-Then we choose the best profit we can get from all n days.
+Then we get the maximum profit from all n days.

 So the running time is O(n).